Medicaid Attorney in NYC & Long Island

-Medicaid Planning for Long Term Care
+Medicaid Planning for the Cost of Long Term Care

 The high cost of nursing home and home health aides in New York has made Medicaid long term care planning critically important for seniors of all income levels and their families.
 In fact‚ most seniors will likely require some form of long-term care.
-Sadly‚ many of them are unprepared for the significant financial burdens such long term care places on their family’s hard earned savings.
+Sadly‚ many of them are unprepared for the significant financial burdens long term care places on their family’s hard earned savings.
 Financial devastation looms large for a family facing ongoing care at a rate of $10,000 or more per month for home health care and upwards of $15,000 per month for Nursing Home care.

-Medicaid Eligibility in New York
+Medicaid Eligibility in New York State

-Medicaid Nursing Home Care
+Medicaid Nursing Home Care (Chronic)

 When an applicant applies for Nursing Home Medicaid, the local Department of Social Services (DSS) will “look-back” five years at all financial accounts in the name of the applicant and the applicant’s spouse.
 The purpose of this look-back is to determine whether the applicant (or spouse) has transferred any monies out of his or her name in the five years immediately preceding.
 To the extent that assets have been transferred, DSS will penalize the applicant which will result in a period of ineligibility for Medicaid.
 For approximately every $13,400.00 transferred, Medicaid will not pay for one (1) month in a nursing home.

 All income of Medicaid recipient above $50.00 must go toward his or her care.
 There are certain exceptions for married couples that allow the spouse who is still living in the community to use a portion of the Medicaid spouse's income in order to bring the community spouse's monthly income up to a maximum of $3,216.00.